On the Luna

 "On the Luna" is the second single by British indie rock band Foals from their fifth studio album, Everything Not Saved Will Be Lost – Part 1.
 The song and music video were released on 14 February 2019.

 Style

 DIY magazine called "On the Luna" a "slice of vintage" Foals with a mixture of loud/quiet verses.
 Patrick Clarke of New Musical Express described the song as a "jerky" track.
-In an interview with New Musical Express, Yannis Philippakis described the direction of the track as it not being "yin and yang or anything corny like that.
-You can also tell that it’s a band working in the same space over the same period of time.
-If you were to put it crudely, the first record is probably more keyboard-driven and has slightly more of a new wave feel to it.
+In an interview with New Musical Express, Yannis Philippakis described the direction of the track as not being "yin and yang or anything corny like that.
+You can also tell that it’s a band working in the same space over the same period.
+If you were to put it crudely, the first record is probably more keyboard-driven and has slightly more of a new-wave feel to it.
 Then album two has more of the heavier rock frenetic energy."

 Lake Shatz of the Consequence of Sound called the song a mixture of "bright, ’80s-style synths matched up with lively guitar riffs".